MAML is a Noisy Contrastive Learner in Classification: Introduction

-Here we provide a sketch of our analysis in Figure \ref{fig:Teaser} under a 5-way 1-shot paradigm of few-shot learning, where we take the mean square error (MSE) with respect to the one-hot encoding of groundtruth label as the objective function, and the MAML is simplified to have a single inner-loop update.
-When the final linear layer $\mathbf{w^0}$ is set to be zero at the beginning of an inner loop, the weight of the linear layer is inscribed with the support features in the inner loop update.
-In the outer loop, the output of a query sample $q_i$ is actually the inner product between the query feature $\phi(q_i)$ and all the support features (the learning rate is omitted for now).
-As the groundtruth is the one-hot vector, the encoder is trained to either minimize the inner product between the query features and the support features when they are from different classes (as shown in the green box), or to pull the inner product between the query features and the support features towards $1$ when they are of the same class (as shown in the red box).
-Under this derivation, the inner loop and the outer loop together manifest a supervised contrastive objective where the support samples work as positive and negative samples.
-Particularly, as the vanilla implementation of MAML uses non-zero (random) initialization for the linear layer, we will show later that such initialization leads to a noisy contrastive learning objective which would impede the training.
+Here, we provide a sketch of our analysis in Figure \ref{fig:Teaser}.
+We consider a setting of (a) a 5-way 1-shot paradigm of few-shot learning, (b) the mean square error (MSE) between the one-hot encoding of groundtruth label and the outputs as the objective function, and (c) MAML with a single inner-loop update.
+At the beginning of the inner loop, we set the linear layer $\mathbf{w}^0$ to zero.
+Then, the inner loop update of $\mathbf{w}^0$ is equivalent to adding the support features to $\mathbf{w}^0$.
+In the outer loop, the output of a query sample $q_1$ is actually the inner product between the query feature $\phi(q_1)$ and all support features (the learning rate is omitted for now).
+As the groundtruth is an one-hot vector, the encoder is trained to either minimize the inner product between the query features and the support features (when they are from different classes, as shown in the green box), or to pull the inner product between the query features and the support features to $1$ (when they have the same label, as shown in the red box).
+Therefore, the inner loop and the outer loop together manifest a SCL objective.
+Particularly, as the vanilla implementation of MAML uses non-zero (random) initialization for the linear layer, we will show such initialization leads to a noisy SCL objective which would impede the training.

-In this paper, we present a more general case of MAML with cross entropy loss and unveil the underlying learning protocol of the vanilla MAML algorithm as an interfered supervised contrastive learning (cf. Section~\ref{sec:Derivation}).
-We then experimentally verify the supervised contrastiveness of MAML, and proposed to mitigate the interference with our simple but effective technique of the zero-initialization and zeroing trick (cf. Section~\ref{sec:experiment}).
-In summary, our main contributions are three-fold: \begin{itemize}[leftmargin=*] \item We show that MAML is implicitly a noisy supervised contrastive learning algorithm where the noise comes from the random initialization of the final linear layer and the cross-task interaction, in which such noise can compromise the capability of the feature extractor. \item We provide an analysis based on the cosine similarity to verify the inherent contrastiveness of the MAML algorithm. \item We experimentally validate our analysis and show that applying the zeroing trick induces a notable improvement in testing accuracy during training.
-We also show that during meta-testing, a pronounced increase in accuracy occurs when the zeroing trick is applied. \end{itemize}
+In this paper, we firstly review a formal definition of SCL, present a more general case of MAML with cross entropy loss in classification, and show the underlying learning protocol of vanilla MAML as an interfered SCL in Section~\ref{sec:Derivation}.
+We then experimentally verify the supervised contrastiveness of MAML and propose to mitigate the interference with our simple but effective technique of the zero-initialization and zeroing trick (cf. Section~\ref{sec:experiment}).
+In summary, our main contributions are three-fold: